 Multiple gambrels, with a few other roof shapes thrown in!
-The Burbank-Hatheway House was repeatedly added onto; the structure probably started in the 1600's and additions were made repeatedly thoughout the 1700's.
-Considering this evidence, the family who lived here during that time period was likely very wealthy.
+The Burbank-Hatheway House was repeatedly added to; the structure probably started in the 1600's and additions were made thoughout the 1700's.
+Considering this evidence, the family who lived here during that time period was likely of some means.
 (Asher Benjamin is credited with designing one of the additions.)

 Photograph and information from the Library of Congress, HABS, CONN,2-SUFI,7-.

 Mulberry Castle, on the Cooper River near Charleston, South Carolina (not pictured)

 Mulberry Castle, built circa 1714, does not now have a gambrel roof, but Elise Lathrop claimed in her book, Historic Houses of Early America, Robert M. McBride & Company, 1927, that it originally did.
 I have not been able to confirm the information from other sources.